WebSpellChecker/wproofreader-docker/README.md

 ARG ACTIVATE_LICENSE=1
 ARG LICENSE_TICKET_ID=6u*************ZO
 ```
-* Specify `DOMAIN_NAME` which will be used for setup of demo samples with WProofreader.
+* Specify `DOMAIN_NAME` which will be used for the setup of demo samples with WProofreader.
 By default, `localhost` will be used if nothing is specified.

 ```
 ARG DOMAIN_NAME = DOMAIN_NAME